miki151/keeperrl_wiki/Creature/Spell/Spell_Guide.md

 -   Supplants Advanced Healing.
 -   Cooldown: 31 base, 10 minimum.

 Restores the caster or *all* targets in a line up to 4 tiles from the caster (including hostile targets! aim carefully) to full hit points, but does not restore damaged or destroyed limbs.
+Does not affect Materialization.

 ### Group Healing

 -   Healer school level 7.
 -   Cooldown: 51 base, 25 minimum.

 Restores the caster and all friendly creatures in a 2-tile radius to full hit points, but does not restore damaged or destroyed limbs.
+Does not affect Materialization.

 ### Cure Poison